// What you get

 • Per-response voice styling

-• Streamed back to the room as raw PCM
+• Streamed back to the room as raw audio

 Backends